About Brandy Wheeler

 Here’s a look at last year’s first place film, When it Rains:

-By |2019-03-01T08:37:10-05:00June 8th, 2018|Arts & Culture, Community Spotlight|0 Comments
+By |2024-11-28T13:34:41-05:00June 8th, 2018|Archive, Arts & Culture, Community|0 Comments

 Northern Michigan Winery Guide (Infographic)

-In honor of Michigan Wine Month Traverse Traveler created the Northern Michigan Winery Guide.
+In honor of Michigan Wine Month, Traverse Traveler created the Northern Michigan Winery Guide.
 This at-a-glance reference is designed to help travelers who are wine tasting in the Traverse City, Michigan region.

 Which winery should you visit?

-With 45 tasting rooms near Traverse City—and counting— it’s hard to decide where to go.
+With 45 tasting rooms near Traverse City—and counting—it’s hard to decide where to go.
 There isn’t a right or wrong answer.
 However, we can offer some guidance to help you make an educated decision for your next wine tasting adventure.
 When you ask us which winery to visit we often answer with more questions:

-Are you visiting Leelanau Peninsula, Old Mission Peninsula or another part of our region?
+Are you visiting Leelanau Peninsula, Old Mission Peninsula, or another part of our region?

 Are you wine tasting only, or are you looking for cider or mead?

-Do you want vineyard views, or a view of the water?
+Do you want vineyard views or a view of the water?

-Every winery has something unique to offer their guests.
-For the Northern Michigan Winery Guide we focused on answers to commonly asked questions.
+Every winery has something unique to offer its guests.
+For the Northern Michigan Winery Guide, we focused on answers to commonly asked questions.
 We gathered information on tasting fees.
 We noted the wineries with wine clubs.
 And, since destination weddings in Traverse City are so popular, we highlighted wineries equipped to host special events.
 This infographic provides the answers to the most common questions about planning a wine tour in Traverse City.

 The Northern Michigan Winery Guide